-If Informed Clinical Opinion is used, eligibility must be established within six months, or the case must be closed.
-Annual eligibility is established by the child having either a 25% delay, in at least one of the five areas of development or a documented diagnosis likely to lead to developmental delay.
+If Informed Clinical Opinion is used, eligibility must be established by one of the other two methods (two evaluations or an eligible diagnosis) within six months, or the case must be closed.
+Annual eligibility is established by the child having either a 25% delay, in at least one of the five areas of development, on two approved evaluations or a documented diagnosis likely to lead to developmental delay.